-Noddies are tropical or subtropical members of the gull and tern family.
-Two species are the common and white-capped noddies.
-The other two are the grey ternlet and the white tern.
+Noddies are tropical or subtropical members of the tern family.
+Three species are the brown, black and grey noddies.
+The other is the white tern.
 All lack the black cap of the other terns.

-Only white-capped noddies and grey ternlets live in large numbers in the New Zealand region.
+Only black noddies and grey ternlets live in large numbers in the New Zealand region.
 Their numbers are sure to increase following the eradication of rats and cats on Raoul Island in 2002.

 Why are they called noddies?